kloptops/Portmaster-gemrb/README.md

+# THIS REPO IS DEPRECATED

+Please see [Portmaster-misc](https://github.com/kloptops/Portmaster-misc) for future updates.

 # Portmaster-GemRB

 This is the configuration files and the required steps to build the GemRB engine for handheld emulator devices (Anbernic RG351V/MP, RG353P/V/M, RG552, etc.) using the PortMaster scripts for launching.